aaron-grau/curic/react/projects/pokedex/README.md

 </li>
 ```

-While the route will change, you may have noticed the following error in your browser terminal: `[react-router] Location "/pokemon/:id" did not match any routes`.
-This tells us that the router was looking for a component to render for that route but was unable to find one.
-To fix this, let's make a `PokemonDetail` component.
+While the route will change, you may have noticed the following error in your
+browser terminal: `[react-router] Location "/pokemon/:id" did not match any
+routes`.
+This tells us that the router was looking for a component to render
+for that route but was unable to find one.
+To fix this, let's make a
+`PokemonDetail` component.

 ### Pokemon Detail

-Before creating a component, we should always plan out where and how it will get its information.
-Eventually, we also want the `PokemonDetail` to display the toys that a Pokemon has.
+Before creating a component, we should always plan out where and how it will get
+its information.
+Eventually, we also want the `PokemonDetail` to display the
+toys that a Pokemon has.
 Talk over the following questions with your partner:

 1. Where will the `PokemonDetail` get it's information from?
 2. How will we pass this information to `PokemonDetail`?

 Implement the `PokemonDetail` component just like we did the `PokemonIndex`:

-1. create an API function that fetches a single Pokemon
+1. Create an API function that fetches a single Pokemon.
-2. create actions for both requesting and receiving a single Pokemon
+2. Create actions for both requesting and receiving a single Pokemon.
-3. update the reducer to respond to the receiving of a Pokemon
+3. Update the reducer to respond to the receiving of a Pokemon.
-4. update the middleware to respond to the requesting of a Pokemon
+4. Update the middleware to respond to the requesting of a Pokemon.
-5. create a `PokemonDetailContainer` that maps `PokemonDetail` to props
+5. Create a `PokemonDetailContainer` that maps `PokemonDetail` to props.

-Review the `_pokemon.json.jbuilder` file and talk with your partner about how you believe the `PokemonDetail` object will look before we map it to props. **Confirm your answer by navigating to the URL in your browser.**
+Review the `_pokemon.json.jbuilder` file and talk with your partner about how
+you believe the `PokemonDetail` object will look before we map it to props.
+**Confirm your answer by navigating to the URL in your browser.**

-You will notice that the toys data are not well formatted for turning into `ToyItem` components.
-But this nesting will be helpful later on when we render a `ToyDetail` component, so we will opt to use a selector rather than edit the jBuilder template.
-The selector will take state as a parameter and serve as a utility function to return an array of toy objects that we can easily map over.
+You will notice that the toys data are not well formatted for turning into
+`ToyItem` components.
+But this nesting will be helpful later on when we render
+a `ToyDetail` component, so we will opt to use a selector rather than edit the
+jBuilder template.
+The selector will take state as a parameter and serve as a
+utility function to return an array of toy objects that we can easily map over.
 Create this `toy_selector.js` file in the `util` folder.
-Provide this piece of state to the props of your `PokemonDetail` component using your imported selector.
+Provide this piece of
+state to the props of your `PokemonDetail` component using your imported
+selector.

-6. create a `PokemonDetail` component
+6. Create a `PokemonDetail` component.

-Just like the `PokemonIndex`, use an `onEnter` hook in the Route to invoke the `RequestSinglePokemon` action.
-But this time we will need to pass an ID to the action.
-Refer to the [`onEnter` documentation][on-enter] to figure out how we get this information.
+Just like the `PokemonIndex`, use an `onEnter` hook in the Route to invoke the
+`RequestSinglePokemon` action.
+But this time we will need to pass an ID to the
+action.
+Refer to the [`onEnter` documentation][on-enter] to figure out how we
+get this information.

 We recommend you follow the below structure for `PokemonDetail`:
 ```html